Long-term Averages of the Stochastic Logistic Map: Stochastically-induced changes in the average behavior.

 The previous motivation leads to the following theorem.
 Rather than a convexity argument similar to the one used to prove Theorem \ref{PeriodOneTheorem}, the proof presented here relies on several rather technical lemmas which are proved in the Appendix.
+We also restrict ourselves to the case where $g(\lambda)$ is the uniform density on an interval.